bopdidus/stylisize/README.md

   You can find in other.html some examples of components and utilities.
 You also find the index.html  an example of a page designed with stylisize.

   ## Guidelines
+  Don't change the value or existing components or properties.
+(Create an issue in this case) Each contributor is responsible for the update of your code.
   If you find some errors or you have a better idea for some components, just create an issue.
 Thanks